A-Wheeto/Pinpoint-Webhook/README.md

 ### Optional CV Upload Handling

-- **Why**: Not all applicants have a CV available in their application record.
+- **Why**: An applicant might not have a CV file on their application record.
 - **How**: The code checks for a `cv_url` and `cv_file_name` before attempting to download and upload the document to HiBob.
 - **Benefit**: Prevents errors and unnecessary requests to HiBob when no document is present, increasing the function's resilience.